Introduction¶

 ) as tursu_runner:

-tursu_runner.run_step("given", "a user Bob with password dumbsecret", app=app)
+tursu_runner.run_step("Given", "a user Bob with password dumbsecret", app=app)

-tursu_runner.run_step("when", "Bob login with password dumbsecret", app=app)
+tursu_runner.run_step("When", "Bob signs in with password dumbsecret", app=app)

 Note